altvod/basic-notion/README.md

 so it can be used with any existing client that exposes as output and accepts as input raw JSONable data.

-Note that this project is at its infancy stage, so major changes in its structure and API are quite possible and even probable in the near future.
+Note that this project is in active development, so major changes in its structure and API are quite possible in the near future.

 ## Installation